 ENS 3100 - Conservation and Wildlife Biology 4cr Conservation biology is the applied science of maintaining the earth's biological diversity.
 The main focus of this course is biological, but it is cross-disciplinary and reaches into philosophy, economics, and sociology.
-Game, nongame, endangered species, and principles of wildlife management are included. Δ CIV: Environmental Responsibility Prerequisites: BIO 1160 General Biology and BIO 2020 Ecology.
+Game, non-game, endangered species, and principles of wildlife management are included. Δ CIV: Environmental Responsibility Prerequisites: BIO 1160 General Biology and BIO 2020 Ecology.
 ENS 3190 - Environmental Education 4cr The purpose of this course is to develop and implement programming for community-based environmental education, communication, and organizing.
 Students collaborate with community partners to address their needs for environmental education programs, from designing field experiences using the campus forest to facilitating workshops on healthful foods.
 This course involves research and curriculum development, event management, and community organizing with multiple stakeholders, from youth to adults. Δ WAC 3: Writing and Research for the Major & CIV: Environmental Responsibility Prerequisites: ENS 1260 Introduction to Environmental Education.
-ENS 3200 - Program Planning and Design 4cr This course takes an in-depth view of the role that program planning and development plays in adventure and environmental education programs, camps, and other educational organizations.
-Students design programs with specific emphasis on developing goals, philosophy, needs assessment, curriculum, budgeting, marketing, and evaluation.
-This is a technical writing course. Δ WAC 4: Capstone Writing and Research Prerequisites: Junior or senior status.
 ENS 3220 - Introduction to Environmental Law 4cr Environmental law, which began to take shape in earnest in the 1960s, is a relatively young and very dynamic subset of law.
 After a review of how environmental policy is formulated within the pluralistic majoritarian setting of the United States, students in this course study the constitutional underpinnings of environmental law.
 Through close work with multiple major laws and case studies, students consider the interrelated importance of legislatures, courts, administrative agencies, and science in establishing and then enacting various versions and visions of environmental quality and protection.
 Students hear from guest speakers working in the field and take at least one field trip.
 Reading materials include statutory text, agency regulations, court opinions, and a variety of popular and scholarly articles.
 Note: For students under catalogs prior to 2015-2016, this course fulfills the College Composition II triad requirement. Δ WAC 3: Writing and Research for the Major Prerequisites: PSC 1510 Introduction to American Government and junior standing.
 Either ENS 2500 Topics in Environmental Governance, or a 2000+ level PSC course, is strongly recommended.
 Either ENS 1150 Perspectives in Environmental Studies, or ENS 1160 Introduction to Environmental Studies, is recommended.
 ENS 3300 - Soil Science 4cr This course introduces soil as a natural body of critical importance to sustainable natural resource use.
 Students explore factors influencing soil development and investigate the impact of soil physical, chemical, and biological properties on ecosystem health and human well-being.
 Students gain experience in the identification of common soil characteristics in the field, practice the use of soil survey information in natural resource management and perform standard soil laboratory analyses.
 Specific soil management topics such as managing soils for agriculture, forestry, or urban uses are used as examples of general concepts but are not a main focus of this course.
 Includes a regular lab period.
 Prerequisites: CHM 1160 General Chemistry I and ENS 1160 Introduction to Environmental Studies or ENS 1150 Perspectives on Environmental Studies.
 ENS 3330 - Introduction to Forest Management 4cr This course provides an introduction to forest management policy and decision-making processes.
 Emphasis is on multiple-use management.
 Students learn to develop management plans to meet multiple objectives that best use diverse forest resources.
 A three-hour lab period is included every other week.
 Prerequisite: ENS 2330 Forest Biology.

 ENS 3340 - Silviculture 4cr

 Students examine the many silvicultural systems used in the United States with emphasis on the eastern U.S. forests.
 Each system is compared and analyzed with regard to silvics of the most important species, economics, management objectives, and environmental protection.
-A three-hour lab period is included every other week.
+Includes a regular lab period..

 Prerequisite: ENS 2330 Forest Biology.